New method of bandlimited extrapolation: Angular Prolate Spheroidal Wave Functions

 The operator $A$ can be shown to be a \emph{self-adjoint}, \emph{positive definite} and \emph{compact} operator on $\ell^2$ so that it admits of an orthonormal sequence of eigenvectors which correspond to positive eigenvalues~\cite{WS2005}.
 Various properties of the PSWFs can also be deduced from the fact that they are eigenfunctions of the operator $A$ as was done in~\cite{KG2003,WS2005}.
-We conclude this section with the remark that the linear system in~\eqref{eq:sinc_evp} can be split into two parts where one corresponds to the odd and the other to the even parity PSWFS by introducing the odd and even parity basis functions as follows: For $n\in\field{Z}_+$, define